CarterPape/CarterPape.github.io/credits/index.md

 comments: false
 ---

-There are a few people who made things that allow this website to happen.
+There are a few people who have made things that allow this website to happen.

 * [Github](https://github.com) is the host.
 * [Tom Preston-Werner](http://tom.preston-werner.com) made [Jekyll](http://jekyllrb.com/), which is the car battery that drives this Tesla.
 * [Michael Rose](https://mademistakes.com) made [the theme](https://mademistakes.com/work/hpstr-jekyll-theme/) I've modified.
-* I take a lot of cues for good blogging and web development practices from [John Gruber](http://daringfireball.net).
+* I take some blogging and web development cues from [John Gruber's website](http://daringfireball.net).

-Thanks to the generosity of all these groups and people, I am licensed to use the things they have made—in the ways that I am using them—for free.
-They are all very kind for doing these things.
+Because of the generosity of all these groups and people, I am licensed to use the things they have made—in the ways that I am using them—for free.